AdaUchendu/AdaUchendu.github.io/index.md

 ---
 I graduated from the University of Maryland Baltimore County with a B.S in Mathematics and a minor in Statistics in May 2018.
-I am currently pursuing a Ph.D. in Information Sciences and Technology at The Pennsylvania State University under, [Dr. Dongwon Lee](http://pike.psu.edu/dongwon/) at the [PIKE Lab](http://pike.psu.edu/).
+I am currently pursuing a Ph.D. in Information Sciences and Technology at The Pennsylvania State University under the guidance of [Dr. Dongwon Lee](http://pike.psu.edu/dongwon/) at the [PIKE Lab](http://pike.psu.edu/).
 My research interests are Artificial Intelligence, Machine Learning, and
 Data mining in the application domain of Cybersecurity.

 Specifically, I am interested in research that leverages data mining and machine learning techniques to